myOptions Education Partners

 Since 1907, NAfME has worked to ensure that every student has access to a well-balanced, comprehensive, and high-quality program of music instruction taught by qualified teachers.
 NAfME’s activities and resources have been largely responsible for the establishment of music education as a profession, for the promotion and guidance of music study as an integral part of the school curriculum, and for the development of the National Standards for Arts Education.

 STEMconnector is a professional services firm committed to increasing the number of STEM-ready workers in the global talent pool.
-It provides a platform to engage leaders in both public and private sectors who collectively are re-envisioning the workforce.
-Working with pioneering leaders across over 200 organizations, the overall goal is to inform, stimulate and connect leaders with a passion for and vested interest in growing a STEM-ready workforce.
+We provide a platform to engage leaders in both public and private sectors who collectively are re-envisioning the workforce.
+Working with pioneering leaders across over 200 organizations, our overall goal is to inform, stimulate and connect leaders with a passion for and vested interest in growing a STEM-ready workforce.

-STEMconnector is committed to a networked-approach because it believes that no one sector has a monopoly.
-This guiding principle is reinforced by the breadth of its network that represents 25+ million students, 3.5+ million educators and 2.6 million STEM jobs.
-STEMconnecter is excited to work with Heads of Talent Acquisition, Chief Diversity Officers, CIOs and CTOs at leading corporations.
-It counts Presidents of 2-year and 4-year universities as well as Executives of NGOs within its network.
-Most organizations that tried to tackle the STEM gap independently found it difficult to deliver broad impact across a large population.
+STEMconnector is committed to a networked-approach because we believe that no one sector has a monopoly.
+This guiding principle is reinforced by the breadth of our network that represents 25+ million students, 3.5+ million educators and 2.6 million STEM jobs.
+We are excited to work with Heads of Talent Acquisition, Chief Diversity Officers, CIOs and CTOs at leading corporations.
+We count Presidents of 2-year and 4-year universities as well as Executives of NGOs within our network.
+Most organizations who try to tackle the STEM gap independently found it difficult to deliver broad impact across a large population.
 By combining resources, ideas and energy across private and public sectors, members have realized they can collectively drive much more sustainable change and improve their talent pipelines than when they try to tackle it alone.